Stirling-Tools/Stirling-Tools.github.io/scripts/processor-docs/README.md

 used.

 Run the application frontend's dependency and generated-icon setup, then launch Storybook.
-The two stories in this directory can be copied beside the app's `frontend/editor/src/portal/views/*.stories.tsx` for capture.
+The stories in this directory can be copied beside the app's `frontend/editor/src/portal/views/*.stories.tsx` for capture.
 They are capture harnesses, not changes to the application: